gangeli/thesis/README.md

-# thesis
+# Gabor's Thesis
-My Ph.D Thesis
+If you're looking at this, you have too much time on your hands.